dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

-markdownEngineName       | Set the name of markdown engine, default is `dfm`, and another build-in engine is `gfm`. markdownEngineProperties | Set the parameters for markdown engine, value should be a JSON string. noLangKeyword            | Disable default lang keyword, it can be downloaded from [here](http://dotnet.github.io/docfx/langwordmapping/langwordMapping.yml).
+markdownEngineName       | Set the name of markdown engine, default is `dfm`, and another build-in engine is `gfm`. markdownEngineProperties | Set the parameters for markdown engine, value should be a JSON string. noLangKeyword            | Disable default lang keyword, it can be downloaded from [here](http://dotnet.github.io/docfx/langwordmapping/langwordMapping.yml). keepFileLink             | If set to true, docfx does not dereference (aka. copy) file to the output folder, instead, it saves a `link_to_path` property inside `mainfiest.json` to indicate the physical location of that file.
+A file link will be created by incremental build and copy resouce file.

 #### 3.2.1 `Template`s and `Theme`s